Winter Storm Recovery

 Green Waste Disposal

-The Office of Emergency Services is working with local partners as well as CalOES to identify funding and develop a plan to assist residents with their green waste disposal.
+The Office of Emergency Services is working with local partners as well as CalOES to develop a plan to assist residents with their green waste disposal.
 The current options for green waste are:

 - Order residential curbside pickup